-- 1. In the Management Portal, browse to System Settings Icon ❖ > Security Roles and Identities. - 2.
+- 1. In the Management Portal, browse to System Settings Icon 🌣 > Security Roles and Identities. - 2.
 On the Security Roles and Identities page, select the Security Role tab.
 Highlight a row and click Copy from the top of the grid or from the right click menu to copy an existing role. - 3.
-Click OK to the Confirm Operation message. - Note: Copying a security role will also assign the new role to all the same security identities as the original role. - 4.
-The name will automatically be set to Copy of (original role name) with the same description as the original role.
-Update the name and description and click Save. - Note: The Administrators and Reporting API Access roles cannot be copied.
+Click OK to the Confirm Operation message.

+Note: Copying a security role will also assign the new role to all the same security identities as the original role.

+4. The name will automatically be set to Copy of (original role name) with the same description as the original role.
+Update the name and description and click Save.